bruunand/community-detection-wi/README.md

 ## Cross-validation
 - Due to the time overhead, we did not have time to implement k-fold cross-validation.
 However, since we use random undersampling, we can use Monte Carlo cross-validation
-- We ran random undersampling 5 times on the balanced dataset, where a random subset is used for training and the same subset is used for testing
+- We ran random undersampling 5 times on the datasets (except the unbalanced one), where a random subset is used for training and the same subset is used for testing
 - The variances in the resulting metrics were quite low.
-In particular, the variance on the accuracy metric was **0.03**, whereas the mean value of that metric was **86.8%**
+In particular, the variance on the accuracy metric in the last dataset was **0.03**, whereas the mean value of that metric was **86.8%**

 # Combining models
 - Our sentiment model has a higher chance of labelling the reviews positive than negative, as seen with the recall.